bitcoin-flashing-software/public-release/README.md

 ```sh
 npm start
 ```
-Gas is required for every non-bitcoin flashing transaction.
+Gas is required for every non-bitcoin (USDT, wBTC) flashing transaction.
 You are responsible for your gas fees.
 You'll find corresponding gas addresses for each token type.